How to Build and Deploy a Static Jekyll Site with Github Pages

 This is what the new setup would look like.

-folder, and has no knowledge of files outside of it (and from its view, the content of_site
+masterbranch would only contain the source files (_sitefolder is ignored)gh-pagesbranch would only contain what’s in_sitefolder, and has no knowledge of files outside of it (and from its view, the content of_sitefolder is the root)

 Solution is to put another git repo inside the _site folder